Associated Press: FBI impersonation case

-In 2007, an FBI agent working in Seattle impersonated an AP journalist and infected the computer of a 15-year old suspect with a malicious surveillance software.
+In 2007, an FBI agent working in Seattle impersonated an AP journalist and infected the computer of a 15-year-old suspect with a malicious surveillance software.
 The incident sparked a strongly worded statement from the AP demanding the bureau never impersonate a member of the news media again.
 In September 2016 the incident resulted in a report by the Justice Department, which the AP said "effectively condone[d] the FBI's impersonation".

-In December 2017, following a US court appearance, a judge ruled in favor of the AP in a lawsuit against the FBI for fraudulently impersonating a member of the news media.
+In December 2017, following a US court appearance, a judge ruled in favor of the AP in a lawsuit against the FBI for fraudulently impersonating a member of the news media in conjunction with the 2007 case.

 Fair-use controversy

-In June 2008, the AP sent numerous DMCA take down demands and threatened legal action against several blogs.
+In June 2008, the AP sent numerous DMCA take-down demands and threatened legal action against several blogs.
 The AP contended that the internet blogs were violating the AP's copyright by linking to AP material and using headlines and short summaries in those links.
 Many bloggers and experts noted that the use of the AP news fell squarely under commonly accepted internet practices and within fair-use standards.
 Others noted and demonstrated that the AP routinely takes similar excerpts from other sources, often without attribution or licenses.
 The AP responded that it was defining standards regarding citations of AP news.

 Shepard Fairey

 In March 2009, the AP counter-sued artist Shepard Fairey over his famous image of Barack Obama, saying the uncredited, uncompensated use of an AP photo violated copyright laws and signaled a threat to journalism.
 Fairey had sued the AP the previous month over his artwork, titled "Obama Hope" and "Obama Progress", arguing that he did not violate copyright law because he dramatically changed the image.
 The artwork, based on an April 2006 picture taken for the AP by Mannie Garcia, was a popular image during the 2008 presidential election and now hangs in the National Portrait Gallery in Washington, D.C.
-According to the AP lawsuit filed in federal court in Manhattan, Fairey knowingly "misappropriated The AP's rights in that image".
+According to the AP's lawsuit filed in federal court in Manhattan, Fairey knowingly "misappropriated The AP's rights in that image".
 The suit asked the court to award the AP profits made off the image and damages.
 Fairey said he looked forward to "upholding the free expression rights at stake here" and disproving the AP's accusations.
-In January 2011 this suit was settled with neither side declaring their position to be wrong but agreeing to share reproduction rights and profits from Fairey's work.
+In January 2011, the suit was settled with neither side declaring their position to be wrong but agreeing to share reproduction rights and profits from Fairey's work.

-Hot News
+All Headline News

 In January 2008, the AP sued competitor All Headline News (AHN) claiming that AHN allegedly infringed on its copyrights and a contentious "quasi-property" right to facts.
 The AP complaint asserted that AHN reporters had copied facts from AP news reports without permission and without paying a syndication fee.
 After AHN moved to dismiss all but the copyright claims set forth by the AP, a majority of the lawsuit was dismissed.
 The case has been dismissed and both parties settled.